rhaleblian/pepper-cmaj7plus/README.md

-Plays an extended Cmaj7 chord on the Bela Pepper.
+Plays an extended Cmaj7 chord on the Bela PEPPER.

 You could use this to test your knobs.
 Knobs 1 through 7 control the volume of each note.